mgravell/DraftBlogs/Pipelines/SortOf.md

 Rather than sorting our `SomeType[]` array, we could instead *leave that data alone*, forever.
 Never move the items around (although it is usually fine to replace them with updates).
 This has multiple advantages, but the one we're keen on is the reduction of cost copying the data.

 So; we can declare an `int[] index` that is our *index* - it just tells us the offsets to look in the *actual* data.
 We can sort that index *as though* it were the actual data, and just make sure we go through the index.
-We need to initialize the index as well as the composite sortable value (although we can re-use the positions if we are re-sorting the data, as usually the data doesn't move much between cycles - we'll get another huge boost on re-sorts when the data hasn't drifted much):
+We need to initialize the index as well as the composite sortable value (although we can re-use the positions if we are re-sorting the data, as usually the data doesn't move much between cycles - we'll get another huge boost on re-sorts when the data hasn't drifted much; we *do not* need to reset the index when re-sorting the same data):

 ```
 for (int i = 0; i < data.Length; i++)